jgia/MA346-Final-Project/README.md

 4/29/2022

 Our project analyzes how variables from the Heritage Foundation's Index of Economic Freedom correlate with the subjective life satisfaction scores of countries obtained for the World Happiness Report.
-We also create a linear regression model for prediction predicting life satisfaction from a select few variables in the Index of Economic
+We also create a linear regression model for predicting life satisfaction from a select few variables in the Index of Economic
 Freedom.

 To see our deepnote report, view the follwing URL: